🔎Format comparison

 Choose Would You Rather when you need speed

-• the room is cold
+• The room is cold or quiet

-• the meeting is short
+• The meeting is short (under 30 minutes)

-• new hires or quieter teammates are present
+• New hires or quieter teammates are present

-• you want everyone answering immediately
+• You want everyone answering immediately

 It works because the mechanic is obvious.
 Players do not need prior knowledge, and the host does not need to teach rules beyond "pick A or B."